Businesses That Help Fundraise: The Ultimate Guide for Nonprofits, Schools & Communities

 Whether it's a small local café sponsoring a raffle prize or a global brand running a cause marketing campaign, business partnerships expand your impact.

-🚀 Action Step: Choose one partner in each category—platform, local sponsor, matching gift, and marketing—and create a fundraising ecosystem that works 24/7.
+Action step: Choose one partner in each category—platform, local sponsor, matching gift, and marketing—and create a fundraising ecosystem that works 24/7.

 Ready to create your auction?